gke/UAVXArm/wiki/UAVXGUI.md

 Open this page using the button top right of the Ground Station page.
 You may close and reopen this page as you desire.

+Navigation including hold is disabled for the first approximately 15 seconds of flight.
+Selecting Nav Mode other than PIC will result in an autoland.
+You can abort this by reversing the switch action.
+This has been adopted to reduce the possibility of engaging waypoint navigation while standing close to or over the aircraft immediately after arming.

 ## General ##

 Missions may be accessed as files using the Load and Save buttons.
 An image of the current map is also saved when using the Save button.

 Changes to the mission on the map must be uploaded to the aircraft using the Write button.
 The current mission stored in the aircraft (if any) is downloaded using the Read button.

-## Tx setup ##

-By default the Nav Mode selected by Tx Channel 5 are:

-  * PIC, Hold assist and RTH.

-If you check the WP navigation enabled checkbox the Nav Mode selected becomes:

-  * Hold assist, Navigate and RTH.

-Navigation including hold is disabled for the first approximately 15 seconds of flight.
-Selecting Nav Mode other than PIC will result in an autoland.
-You can abort this by reversing the switch action.
-This has been adopted to reduce the possibility of engaging waypoint navigation while standing close to or over the aircraft immediately after arming.

 ## Emulation ##